Top Gear 2018 preview: have Matt Le Blanc, Rory Reid and Chris Harris finally found that missing "chemistry"?

 The stars of the BBC2 motoring show are convinced that they really have found their mojo this series: "we know where our funny bones are"

-The next series of Top Gear – technically the show’s 25th, although just the third to feature Matt LeBlanc, Rory Reid and Chris Harris – returns to BBC2 this February, and sees the trio build the world’s fastest tractor, tackle America’s Wild West in new V8 sports cars and even attempt to land a NASA research plane in a “muscle car”.
+Top Gear returns to BBC2 this February with a new series – technically the show’s 25th, although just the third to feature Matt LeBlanc, Rory Reid and Chris Harris – and sees the trio build the world’s fastest tractor, tackle America’s Wild West in new V8 sports cars and even attempt to land a NASA research plane in a “muscle car”.

 High-octane stuff no doubt.
-But ahead of the new series, all their talk is about how this year, the three have finally discovered the “chemistry” that appeared to come so naturally to (whisper their names) Jeremy Clarkson, James May and Richard Hammond.
+But ahead of the return, all their talk is about how this year, the three have finally discovered the “chemistry” that appeared to come so naturally to (whisper their names) Jeremy Clarkson, James May and Richard Hammond.

 - When is Top Gear back on TV?